-Jack Alcantara – Advisory Board (he)
+Jack Alcantara – Advisory Council (he)

 Jack Alcantara has been a facilitator and presenter at Gender Odyssey since 2006.
 He was born and raised in Santa Cruz County by his parents who are originally from Mexico City.
 Jack’s parents and extended family have all been extremely supportive of his transition and often attend various speaking engagements locally to talk about family acceptance during the transition process.